 4. In Search of Captain Zero by Allan Weisbecker

-The more popular book of the surf safari genre in Barbarian Days, which is also a great read, but there was something I liked more about Captain Zero.
+The more popular book of the surf safari genre is Barbarian Days, which is also a great read, but there was something I liked more about In Search of Captain Zero.
 Weisbecker weaves a great story of his journey down the west coast in search of his friend and all of the people he encounters along the way.
-It is about surfing, but it is also about travel, communities, and people.
+It is about surfing, but it is also about travel, communities and people.

 5. The Soul of an Octopus by Si Montegomery